-Some women students from U.S. campus environments have a hard time adjusting to attitudes they encounter abroad in both public and private interactions between men and women.
-In some countries, it is not uncommon for women to be honked at, stared at, verbally and loudly appraised, and to be aggressively addressed in other ways.
-U.S. women are especially likely to get this treatment simply because they may look different.
-The attention can be flattering, especially when it is still a novelty.
-However, it may soon become very annoying and frustrating.
-Local women, who often get the same sort of treatment, have learned to ignore it.
-They know that eye contact between strangers or a smile at someone passing in the street, which is not uncommon in the U.S., may result in totally unexpected invitations.
+Some women and femme-presenting students from U.S. campus environments may have a hard time adjusting to attitudes they encounter abroad, in both public and private settings.
+In some countries, it is not uncommon for women and femme-presenting people to be honked at, stared at, verbally and loudly appraised, or to be aggressively addressed in other ways.
+U.S. women and femme-presenting folks are especially likely to get this treatment simply because they may look different.
+The attention can feel flattering, scary, or just irritating.
+Local women and femme-presenting people who often get the same sort of treatment will likely have developed culturally informed strategies for dealing with it.
+Some simply ignore it, while others understand how to "avoid" or "pre-empt" it.
+For example, eye contact or smiling between strangers passing in the street can send a message there that it doesn't in the U.S., so local women and femmes will avoid doing so.

-You will have to learn the unwritten rules about what you can and cannot do abroad.
-Women can provide support for each other, and former students suggest that you get together several times early in your stay to talk about how to deal with the unwanted attention.
-U.S. women are seen as “liberated” in many ways, and sometimes the cultural misunderstandings that come out of this image can lead to difficult and unpleasant experiences.
+Learning to adjust to the unwritten rules about what you can and cannot do abroad is part of the Cultural Adjustment process.
+Femme-presenting folks and women can provide support for each other, and former students suggest that you get together several times early in your stay to talk about how to deal with the unwanted attention.
+U.S. women and femmes are seen as “liberated” in many ways, and sometimes the cultural misunderstandings that come out of this image can lead to difficult and unpleasant experiences.

-Be careful about the messages you may be unintentionally communicating.
-Appropriate behavior for young women varies from country to country and even within countries.
-Some countries have well-defined gender roles; others restrict certain activities for women.
+While it is more easily said than done, try to learn about the messages you may be unintentionally communicating.
+Appropriate behavior for young women and femme-presenting people varies from culture to culture, and even within a single culture.
+Some cultures have well-defined gender roles, while others restrict certain activities for women.
 You may find that behavior and dress that are acceptable in major cities are inappropriate in rural areas.
-Sometimes, though, just the opposite is true; and behavior is more relaxed outside of metropolitan areas.
+Sometimes, though, just the opposite is true, and behavior is more relaxed outside of metropolitan areas.